codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 #### Enable System Features
 System Features are generally for internal use.
 For convenience and ease of set up, _turn on ONLY the System Features listed in this section_.
-When you enable System Features, the behavior for a specific feature is identical to that of the other Feature Flags: you can enable/disable it for a single, for specific, or for all accounts.
+When you enable System Features, the behavior for a specific System Feature is identical to that of the other Feature Flags: you can enable/disable it for a single, for specific, or for all accounts.

 >**IMPORTANT:**
 Codefresh _strongly recommends against enabling the System Features not explicitly mentioned here_, unless you are familiar with the implications of turning on each of the features.